 COSMO forecasting system

-Thanks to complex computer models, it is possible to simulate how the weather behaves.
+Thanks to complex computer models, it is possible to simulate how the weather will develop.
 MeteoSwiss uses the COSMO numerical forecasting model for this purpose.
-The model calculates high-resolution weather forecasts for Europe several times a day, with a particular focus on the Alpine region.
+The model calculates high-resolution weather forecasts for the Alpine region several times a day.

 The COSMO forecasting model calculates future atmospheric conditions in detail from ground level up to an altitude of around 20 kilometres.
-These calculations also cover the development of snow cover, lake temperatures and surface properties.
+These calculations also cover the development of land-surface properties, snow cover, and lake temperatures.
 The model is being developed in close cooperation with international partners.